ome/devspace/README.md

     NOTE:

-    `devspace_omero_branch` is a name of the git branch all the jobs will be using.
+    `devspace_omero_branch` is the name of the git branch all the jobs will be using.
 By default it is using `https://github.com/openmicroscopy/openmicroscopy/tree/develop`.
     `git_repo` indicates the devspace repository to use.
 If you do not need to use a specific repository or branch, you should use `https://github.com/openmicroscopy/devspace.git`.